 Newton made that observation four centuries ago.
-We have many more gifts today than Newton did four centuries before.
+We have many more gifts today than Newton did four centuries ago.

-These gifts contributed by many generations make life a little better than they found it for their children.
-It is our turn to leverage these gifts further and pay them forward.
+These gifts were contributed by many generations who made life better than they found it for their children.
+It is our turn to further leverage these gifts and pay them forward.

 We are our choices; leverage your gifts and pay it forward.

 Many people are mentors; historical figures, legends, educators, scientists, business leaders, activists, and others.

 As an investor, I chose Warren Buffett, Howard Marks, and Bruce Flatt as mentors.
 They are some of the most successful investors in the world, who freely share what they know with anyone who wants to listen.